 #2 -Don’t skimp on the bakery equipment

-I really recommend you don’t buy cheap, unbranded bakery equipment!
+I really recommend you don’t buy cheap, unbranded bakery equipment.
+Buying equipment like this can be a big risk.
+I learnt this lesson the hard way!

 Despite declaring strong spec and features, products like this are often not up to standard.
 I recommend you only purchase products that are actually proven in a professional environments.